Your storage allowance on Sirv

 If you exceed your allowance, either upgrade to the next plan or delete files to return within your allowance.

-The total storage space used is shown on the statistics page in your account.
+The total storage space used is shown on the Usage page in your account.
 The value shown is a value stored in your Sirv account and updated 30 seconds after you upload or delete files.

 If an upload or delete process either fails or restarts (be it via FTP, S3 or my.sirv.com), the queue will be lost and the storage value not updated.
 This could result in the incorrect storage value shown in your account.
 To counter this, Sirv calculates the exact storage once per day.
 If the storage value shown in your account appears to differ from the true storage amount, it will be automatically recalculated within 24 hours and shown in your account.